Berkeley Macintosh Users Group: Biannual Newsletter

-The newsletter was originally edited by volunteers Carolyn Sagami and Zig Zichterman, until Randy Simon was hired as staff, and given the responsibility.
-The newsletter was published punctually twice each year, and each issue routinely exceeded 300 pages in length.
+Rather than publish a standard monthly newsletter, the group decided to publish a collection of articles in a bound book every six months.
+The resulting "newsletter" routinely exceeded 300 pages in length.
+The newsletter was originally edited by volunteers Carolyn Sagami and Zig Zichterman, until Randy Simon was hired as staff, and then turned over to Hans Hansen when Randy departed.

 Bulletin Board System

 BMUG's Bulletin board system or "BBS" was managed by Bernard Aboba (then in graduate school at Stanford and UC Berkeley, subsequently at Microsoft) with the assistance of Bill Woodcock.
 It was an early FidoNet node, and from 1986 through 1993, the home of the FidoNet MacNetAdmin "echo," which spawned the AppleTalk Network Managers Association (which in turn begat the AppleTalk Networking Forum), the inaptly-named A/UX Users Group, and numerous other real-world periodic meet-ups.
 The BMUG BBS also served as a nexus for the interoperability testing of email gateways between FidoNet, UUCP, SMTP, and a number of proprietary AppleTalk, NetWare, and Internet Protocol electronic mail systems, including CE Software's QuickMail, SoftArc's FirstClass, those from Information Electronics and AppleLink Personal Edition, which went on to become America Online.
 When the BBS host system in Berkeley was damaged by the 1989 Loma Prieta earthquake, Aboba set up a temporary stand-in using a solid-state industrial PLC and multi-line serial controller, which was able to keep up with the heavy call volume by answering, presenting an ASCII banner explaining the situation, and immediately disconnecting.
-Aboba also authored The BMUG Guide to Bulletin Boards and Beyond.
 The BBS eventually ran on hardware in Berkeley, Palo Alto, Boston, and Tokyo.

+Books

+In addition to the newsletter, BMUG published the occasional reference book.
+These included: